Niagara Falls wine country to Toronto road trip

 The Twenty Valley region along the Niagara Escarpment is a sub-appellation of the Niagara Peninsula wine region.
 Quaint villages, family-run boutique wineries and vineyards are worth further exploration.

-The tiny village of Jordan in Twenty Valley is brimming with charm and a surprising number of wineries and independent boutiques.
+The quaint village of Jordan in Twenty Valley is brimming with charm and a surprising number of wineries and independent boutiques.

 Wineries, food and drink